Dashboard overview

 Updated:

-The dashboard provides an organisation level overview of API requests.
+The dashboard provides an organization level overview of API requests.

 Dashboard information

-The information displayed in the dashboard is impacted by the filters you choose.
+The information displayed in the dashboard is impacted by any filters you select.
 Learn more about filters later in this article.

 Totals

-The top of the dashboard displays the number of, within the selected organisation, for each of the following:
+The top of the dashboard displays the number of, within the selected organization, for each of the following:

 • Apps